 Sales and Marketing

 Disney incurs significant marketing and advertising costs before and throughout the theatrical release of its films in an effort to generate publicity and generate consumer interest in the subsequent home entertainment market.
-The company’s total annual advertising expenses are normally in the neighborhood of $2.5 billion.
+The company’s total annual advertising expenses were $2.8 billion in fiscal 2014.

-Disney’s revenues increased by 7%, to $45.0 billion and net income increased 8%, to $6.136 billion in fiscal 2013 compared to the previous year.
-The growth was attributed to increases in revenue from the company’s media networks segment, the parks and resorts segment, the interactive segment, and Disney's consumer products segment.
+The growth in revenue and net income was attributed revenue from nearly all of the company’s segments including its media networks segment, the parks and resorts segment, the interactive segment, and Disney's consumer products segment.

 Like other media conglomerates, the company depends on its wide array of entertainment offerings across its film, television, and theme parks divisions to generate revenue; it also earns money by distributing its content through multiple channels.
 A substantial part of Disney's business also comes from ancillary products, mostly aimed at children, created from its trove of characters and other intellectual property.

 In 2014 Disney agreed to acquire Maker Studios, the leading network of online video content on YouTube.
 The acquisition will let Disney deliver content to consumers on whatever platform they prefer.